 Transfer Credit Resources

-Each year, approximately 75% of transfer students enter Radford from a Virginia Community College campus.
+Each year, approximately 75% of transfer students entered Radford from a Virginia Community College campus.
 Transfer Virginia provides transparent, accessible, consistent, and current information to students throughout the college selection, enrollment, and transfer process.

 You can research, plan, and organize your college and transfer journey using the information and resources available within this portal from Virginia’s participating institutions, including Radford University.